NordicSemiconductor/pc-nrfutil/README.md

 **Note**: Some anti-virus programs will stop PyInstaller from executing correctly when it modifies the executable file.

-**Note**: PyInstaller on macOS may have issues with newer versions of Python 2.7.x., e.g. error message `Failed to execute script pyi_rth_pkgres` at runtime.
-Try rolling back to Python v2.7.10 if you experience such problems.

 ## Usage

 To get info on usage of nrfutil: